-For adults who may have a sustained arrhythmia, the most common and concerning form is atrial fibrillation, or AFib.
+For adults who may have sustained arrhythmia, a concerning form is an atrial fibrillation, or AFib.

-That’s all the more reason to heed palpitations.
+That’s all the more reason to recognize heart palpitations symptoms.
 And if you experience any of the following symptoms with palpitations, call 911:

 — Feeling faint, or loss of consciousness (syncope).